Moto-Resto DR650 - Favorite Tools

 Disclaimer:

-Motorcycles can travel at high speeds, mechanical issues can cause accidents, riders don't have much protection.
-Be careful!
 Follow all the suggestions of folks who are wiser than me and don't even think about working on your moto if you don't know what you are attempting.
-Be responsible and don't sue me, OK?

-New favorite tools bought for the projecttop arrow
+New favorite tools bought for the project

 Shop cart for assembly (watch the load rating!)